ContextLab/supereeg/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-**SuperEEG**: A python toolbox for inferring whole-brain activity from intracranial data
+**supereeg**: A python toolbox for inferring whole-brain activity from intracranial data
 ==================================

    .. image:: _static/example_model.gif